-Description: Specifies the percentage at which a gtree is considered full.
+Qtree Full Description: Specifies the percentage at which a qtree is considered full.

-Note: To reduce the number of Qtree Full Threshold events generated, you can set the Otree Full Threshold Interval to a non-zero value.
-By default, the Otree Full threshold Interval is set to zero.
+- Note: To reduce the number of Qtree Full Threshold events generated, you can set the Qtree Full Threshold Interval to a non-zero value.
+By default, the Qtree Full threshold Interval is set to zero.
 The Qtree Full Threshold Interval specifies the time during which the condition must persist before the event is generated.
-If the condition persists for the specified amount of time, the DataFabric Manager server generates a Qtree Full event.

-- If the threshold interval is 0 seconds or a value less than the volume monitoring interval, the DataFabric Manager server generates Qtree Full - If the threshold interval is greater than the volume monitoring interval, the DataFabric Manager server waits for the specified threshold interval, which includes two or more monitoring intervals, and generates a Qtree Full event only if the condition persists throughout the threshold interval.
+If the condition persists for the specified amount of time, the DataFabric Manager server generates a Qtree Full event. - If the threshold interval is 0 seconds or a value less than the volume monitoring interval, the DataFabric Manager server generates Qtree Full events. - If the threshold interval is greater than the volume monitoring interval, the DataFabric Manager server waits for the specified threshold interval, which includes two or more monitoring intervals, and generates a Qtree Full event only if the condition persists throughout the threshold interval.

 For example, if the monitoring cycle time is 60 seconds and the threshold interval is 90 seconds, the threshold event is generated only if the condition persists for two monitoring intervals.

-Default value: 90 percent Event generated: Qtree Full
+Default value: 90 percent

+Event generated: Qtree Full

-Event severity: Error Corrective action
+Event severity: Error

+Corrective action

+Perform one or more of the following actions:
-• Request users to delete files that are no longer required, to free disk space.

-• Increase the hard disk space quota for the qtree.
+Request users to delete files that are no longer required, to free disk space.Increase the hard disk space quota for the qtree.

-Otree Nearly Full Threshold (%)

-Description: Specifies the percentage at which a qtree is considered nearly full.
+Qtree Nearly Full Threshold (%) Description: Specifies the percentage at which a qtree is considered nearly full.

-Default value: 80 percent Event severity: Warning
+Default value: 80 percent

+Event severity: Warning

+Corrective action

+Perform one or more of the following actions:

-- Request users to delete files that are no longer required, to free disk space. - Increase the hard disk space quota for the qtree.
+Request users to delete files that are no longer required, to free disk space.Increase the hard disk space quota for the qtree.

-Creating alarms on page 134
+Creating alarms on page 142